sicajc/Personal-notes-for-Computer-architecture/Design_Flow.md

 - You can use verilog ,systemVerilog, bluespec or even Chisel HDL to realise your microarchitecture.
 - Connect path together!
 Then test the final result.

 ## Performance Evaluation
 1. Use Performance = PSA , Power(P), Speed(S), Area(A).
 Remember, sometimes generating more identical hardware might not be always larger due to the optimization of design compiler~

+## Debug Notes
+1. Check for each always block, have you assigned the wrong signal value?
+2. Check for bit Width declaration, have you assigned the wrong bit Width to your signal?
+3. Check for arithmetic.
+Which data type are you trying to use?
+Are the operands of the same data type?
+4. Check for possibility of Overflow.
+Did you assign enough bit width to hold your data?
+5. Check for FSM you implemented, did you perform the transition correctly?
+6. Check for control signals conditions.
+Did you consider every cases.
+7. Check for sequential assignment and combinational assignment, did you mix use them?
+8. Check for Concatenation and Sign-extension error, did you forget to align or sign-extended the value?
+9. Check for data alignment.
+When sharing registers, this might occurs, i.e. fitting a 10 bit data into 32 bit register, sign-extension has to be made if it is a signed value or depends on your representation. {12'b0,value,12'b0}, value a B.
+10. Check for VIVADO ERROS and WARNING, this can save you lots of time.
+11. Check for VIVADO SYNTHESIS WARNING, this also can save you lots of time before using DC.